-Nearly everyone can recall a favorite amusement park from their youth but if you lived in the Chicago area before 1967, there’s a good chance the Riverview Amusement Park was yours.
+Nearly everyone can recall a favorite amusement park from their youth but if you lived in Chicago before 1967, there’s a good chance the Riverview Amusement Park was yours.

-Riverview is remembered fondly by many Chicago parents and grandparents alike who visited in their youth with family and friends.
-Touted as “One of the Greatest Amusement Parks in the World”, Riverview Park had little competition in the Chicago area with rides and attractions spread across 74 acres.
+Riverview is still remembered fondly by many Chicago parents and grandparents alike who visited in their youth with family and friends.
+Touted as “One of the Greatest Amusement Parks in the World”, Riverview Park had little competition in the Chicago area with rides and attractions spreading across 74 acres.

 Located on Chicago’s northside, Riverview was bordered on the south by Belmont Avenue, east by Western Avenue, north by Lane Tech High School and on the west by the north branch of the Chicago River, an area commonly known as ‘North Center’.